davidoram/beaker/docs/transcript.md

 It works as follows:
 - First it creates a NewRequestScope, passing in the context, request, NATS conn, and db pool
 - Next it calls defer rs.Close to ensure that when this function returns that request scope will be properly cleaned up
-- Then the request scope  is directed to Validate the incoming request passing in the context, json schema compiler, request data (JSON payload)m and a JSON Schema name.
+- Then the request scope  is directed to Validate the incoming request passing in the context, json schema compiler, request data (JSON payload) and a JSON Schema name.
 - The request is Decoded into a `schemas.StockAddRequest` struct
 - Then AddStock is called with that request, and the response from that used to MakeStockAddResponse
 - Then the changes are  CommitOrRollback